-How many carbs/carbohydrates, how many calories, how much fat, how much protein, sugar, fiber, cholesterol, energy, vitamins and lots of other nutritional facts about Rice, Basmati, dry.
+How many carbs/carbohydrates, calories, fat, protein, sugar, fiber, cholesterol, energy, vitamins and lots of other nutritional facts about rice, basmati, dry.

 Disclaimer: This description is part of a partially automated process of collecting data and might not be entirely accurate or even related.

 Rice is the seed of the monocot plants Oryza sativa or Oryza glaberrima.
 As a cereal grain, it is the most widely consumed staple food for a large part of the world's human population, especially in Asia.
 It is the grain with the second-highest worldwide production, after corn, according to data for 2010.

 "g" is short for gram and "mg" is short for milligram (1/1000th gram).
 1 oz./ounce is 28.35 grams.
 All numbers are per 100 grams of any given item, so it also serves as a percentage when the unit is grams.
 100 grams is 3.53 oz.
 An "M" where there should be a number means the value is missing.
 The unit is enclosed in parentheses.

 |Description (no unit)||Rice, Basmati, dry|

 |Energy kJ (kJ)||1504|

 |Refined sugars (g)||0|